 General Tips for Strengthening Award Applications

-11. Proofread your application.
+10. Proofread your application.
 Carefully review your entire application.
+Do not misspell the name of the funding agency.
+Autocorrect likes to make "Fulbright" "Fullbright" and Gilman "Gillman."
+You are extremely unlikely to receive an award if you misspell its name in your essays.
 Check for spelling errors, grammar errors, etc. Ask at least two other individuals to provide feedback on your application.

 11. Be sure to read your essays aloud to identify any awkward sounding passages.

 12. Always have Plans B, C, D, ...
 Once you’ve done the legwork for your first competitive application, don’t hesitate to repackage it and apply for others.
 Just make to edit essays to ensure that they fulfill all prompts for other funding agencies/ your new target audience.
 Likewise, many applicants report having used Personal Statements and other essays in their graduate school application dossiers, in drafting cover letters, writing samples and other job search materials, etc.